 With 12 acres of opportunities to slip, slide and splash, Comanche Nation Water Park in Lawton is the perfect place to cool down.
 Float and relax along the Endless River after trying the park’s six thrilling slides or play video games and skeeball at the Nations of Fun game center.

-Feel the cool morning breeze or retreat into the shade of an umbrella in the afternoon as you order breakfast or lunch at The Pecan Porch in Catoosa.
-Their made-from-scratch biscuits, tuna salad, sandwiches and desserts are only made better al fresco.
+Feel the cool morning breeze or retreat into the shade of an umbrella in the afternoon as you order breakfast or lunch at The Museum Cafe in Oklahoma City.
+Their delicious entrees and desserts are only made better al fresco.

 The city of Edmond goes crazy for summer’s biggest holiday during the week-long LibertyFest celebration.
 Listen to music, display your chalk art skills, peruse antique cars, fly a kite, attend a rodeo, participate in a patriotic parade and bring Independence Day to a close with one of the largest fireworks shows in the region.